tsarrere/APISportCompass/README.md

-In this repository you can find a test requested by the company SportCompass (based in Denmark).
+In this repository you may find a test requested by the company SportCompass (based in Denmark).
 I had to create an API with two functions:

 * Checking the type of a triangle based on the size of it sides,
 * CRUD enpoints for a blog, dealing with 2 entities : post and comment.